 Additionally, you can rest certain that your data is synchronized in real-time, which is crucial for reporting and analytics.
 Your Salesforce for project management software will provide you with the required information on important trends and bottlenecks by employing Salesforce Reports and Dashboards.

-You get the benefit of strong automation by utilizing Process Builder with Salesforce for Project Management applications.
+You benefit from strong automation by utilizing Process Builder with Salesforce for Project Management applications.
 For instance, based on a predetermined template and with pre-attached documents, set predecessors, and more, you may automatically initiate a project when an opportunity is closed or won.
 You may even predefine roles for carrying out the activities, and all jobs will then be assigned automatically based on these roles.
-According to your unique demands, this automation can also become much more advanced.
+This automation can also become much more advanced according to your unique demands.

 Salesforce Strengths and Weaknesses in Project Management